Chicago Symphony Orchestra Paves the Way for the Future with SQL Server Upgrade

 In today’s fast-paced business environment, an older database solution can have a major impact on an organization’s competitiveness.
 To stay ahead, many companies are in the process of upgrading their SQL server for better performance and scalability.
 However, without careful planning and execution, realizing the benefits of server modernization can not only be elusive, but end up costing the organization a great deal of money with very little return — and in some cases even resulting in worse performance than the original system!

-The organization was looking to decrease administration and downtime, while improving security and total cost of ownership (TOC).
-By upgrading from SQL Server 2008 to SQL Server 2014, and leveraging SWC’s modernization methodologies to integrate third-party applications, they were looking to pave the path for continued growth.
+The Chicago Symphony Orchestra (CSO) was looking to decrease administration and downtime, while improving security and total cost of ownership.
+By upgrading from SQL Server 2008 to SQL Server 2014, and leveraging SWC’s modernization methodologies to integrate third-party applications, the CSO were looking to pave the path for continued growth.

 |Technology & Services||Managed Services – Infrastructure Solutions|

-SWC’s latest engagement with a leading performing arts center in Chicago proves that modernization can be a powerful business differentiator – when implemented correctly.
+SWC’s latest engagement with the Chicago Symphony Orchestra (CSO) proves that modernization can be a powerful business differentiator – when implemented correctly.

 Every ticket purchased and processed for an upcoming show, whether it be online or through a sales rep, was managed through a third-party application.
-Not to mention, most other workloads needed to run an arts and culture business – admissions and attendance, donations and contributions, memberships, email and messaging, and other mission-critical business operations – were all managed through software solutions that were running on an outdated SQL server.
+Not to mention, all other workloads that help run an arts and culture business (admissions and attendance, donations and contributions, memberships, email and messaging, and other mission-critical business operations) were managed through software solutions that were running on an outdated SQL server.

 Partnering with Managed Services to Help Upgrade SQL and Drive Business Transformation

-The performing arts center leveraged their existing partnership with SWC Managed Services to help determine which platforms to migrate to, proactively anticipate potential obstacles and risks, server as the bridge between internal IT and third-party vendors, and manage other business and technical factors along the way.
+The CSO leveraged their existing partnership with SWC Managed Services to help determine which platforms to migrate to, proactively anticipate potential obstacles and risks, serve as the bridge between internal IT and third-party vendors, and manage other business and technical factors along the way.

 SQL Server Modernization

-Prior to partnering with SWC, the performing arts center was using standard plans to build out the indexes which were growing increasingly difficult to manage.
+Prior to partnering with SWC, the CSO was using standard plans to build out the indexes which were growing increasingly difficult to manage.
 After careful review of the original systems, SWC built a deployment plan to meet the customer’s business goals for modernization.

 The project involved upgrading the SQL server from SQL 2008 R2 SP3 standard to SQL 2014 SP2 Enterprise, as well as working directly with the software company to keep long running reports from interfering with the day-to-day operations of the database.